1. Programmed DNA Elimination

 3. Regulation of Ascaris RNA metabolism during gametogenesis, zygote maturation and early embryo development

-Zygote maturation prior to pronuclear fusion and early development in Ascaris are very slow compared to C. elegans.
-This enables the staging of material for developmental studies and large amounts of synchronously developing stages can be obtained (see Information on Ascaris).
-We have shown that significant and diverse Pol II transcription occurs prior to pronuclear fusion during maturation of the zygote in the uterus and prior to the 4-cell stage during the first two divisions.
+Estimates suggest that Ascaris produces ~ 1 million eggs/day.
+Zygote maturation prior to pronuclear fusion and early development in Ascaris are very slow and synchronous compared to the model nematode C. elegans.
+These two attributes enable the staging of large amounts of material for developmental studies and other studies (see Information on Ascaris).
+We have shown that significant and diverse RNA polymerase II transcription occurs prior to pronuclear fusion during maturation of the zygote in the uterus and prior to the 4-cell stage during the first two divisions.
 This transcription occurs earlier and is more robust and diverse than any transcription previously observed in early animal development.
-Early development and cell lineage appear identical between C. elegans and Ascaris although the timing of zygotic gene activation and the maternal to zygotic transition occur much earlier and immediately following fertilization.
+Ascaris early development and cell lineage appears identical to that in C. elegans.
+However, the timing of zygotic gene activation and the maternal to zygotic transition occur much earlier and immediately following fertilization in Ascaris.
 Furthermore, although early gene expression is post-transcriptionally regulated and derived from maternal contributions in C. elegans, gene expression have been re-wired in Ascaris and early development is driven transcriptionally.
 Studies are underway to examine this transcriptional re-wiring and epigenetic changes.
 Depositied fertilized eggs have not undergone pronclear fusion are quiescent until incubated under appropriate conditions.
 Studies are underway to examine possible mechanisms of mRNA masking and translational control in these zygotes.
 The unqiue properties of Ascaris enables us to carry out analysis of early gene transcription and post-transcriptional gene regulation.